DesperatePeter/starsector-advanced-weapon-control/README.md

 Note: If you don't have a markdown renderer handy, you can read the online version at <https://github.com/DesperatePeter/starsector-advanced-weapon-control/blob/master/README.md>

+## TL;DR Instructions##

+- Unzip the archive in your Starsector/mods folder
+- Enable the NUMPAD-Numlock
+- Play the game and press NUMPAD-Keys during combat
+- (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme and remove modes you don't like etc.

 ## Installation ##

 Simply download the release from <https://github.com/DesperatePeter/starsector-advanced-weapon-control/releases> and unzip it in your mods folder.
 If you install a new version, please make sure to